Temple or Marketplace?

 16 Do you not know that you are God's temple and that God's Spirit dwells in you?
 17 If anyone destroys God's temple, God will destroy him.
 For God's temple is holy, and you are that temple.

-Note: In Greek, you is plural in verse 16 and 17.
-The Church is God’s dwelling place.
+Note: In Greek, “you” is plural in verse 16 and 17.
+Paul was speaking to a congregation of believers.
+The body of Christ is God’s dwelling place.

 Romans 12:1 (ESV)